Androz2091/slash-commands-gui/README.md

 👋 Contributions to the project are appreciated so feel free to try to add cool stuff!

-## CORS Proxy

-Slash Commands GUI relies on a CORS proxy to make requests to the Discord API.
-This proxy is a simple [cors-anywhere proxy](https://github.com/Androz2091/androz2091-cors-anywhere).
-It is necessary because the Discord API does not send the CORS header.
-**Important note**: if you want to add an extra security level, you can host your own CORS proxy on your own machine.
-Press the **Settings** button during 3 seconds, and a new field will appear, allowing you to enter your proxy URL.

 ## Security

 Authentication was one of the difficult things to do in this application.
 In v0.0.1, users had to enter their bot tokens.
 After talking with API contributors to get their opinion, it was removed in favor of authentication using the client ID and the client secret.
 This allows the application to generate and store an oAuth2 token with the scope `applications.commands.update` only, without having to store the bot token.
 Note that in any case, this application does not need a backend to work.
-All requests are made with the client (only through a CORS proxy, whose URL is configurable), so the risk of token hacking is almost null (someone would have to install a virus on your computer, and they would then only have access to an oauth token with the scope `applications.commands.update`).
+All requests are made with the client, so the risk of token hacking is almost null (someone would have to install a virus on your computer, and they would then only have access to an oauth token with the scope `applications.commands.update`).